 Take time out to think about what's going on in your life and how you can best manage it.

 |Think about your own role/s.
 Is there a good balance?|

-Women who have a role or a number of roles that they feel good about, have less menopause symptoms and are more satisfied with their lives
+Women who have a role, or a number of roles, that they feel good about, have fewer menopausal symptoms and are more satisfied with their lives

 CBT involves recognising the unhelpful thoughts that influence depression and anxiety, replacing them with more helpful thoughts and using relaxation and breathing techniques to reduce the impact of the physical symptoms of anxiety.
 Recent research suggests that CBT can be used effectively to help manage hot flushes.

-To find a qualified psychologist either ask your doctor to refer you or go to the website of The Australian Psychological Society – www.psychology.org.au
+To find a qualified psychologist, either ask your doctor to refer you or go to the website of the Australian Psychological Society: www.psychology.org.au

 This web page is designed to be informative and educational.
 It is not intended to provide specific medical advice or replace advice from your health practitioner.
-The information above is based on current medical knowledge, evidence and practice as at March 2014.
+The information above is based on current medical knowledge, evidence and practice as at December 2017.